 What is Marsala wine?

-It's a sweet Italian wine, similar to Port, which can be dry or sweet.
-You can find more info and photos here.
+It's a sweet Italian wine, similar to Port, and can be dry or sweet.

-- Olives - make sure they have pits, it makes a big difference after they are baked.
+- Olives: make sure they have pits; it makes a big difference after they are baked as they hold up better.

-- Marsala - I like the marsala to become thick, not watery, so I put it from the beginning.
-You can also add it after 15 minutes.
-The better the marsala the better the dish, not only for the flavor but for the consistency of the syrup; pretty much like the difference between a good soy sauce and a watery one.
+- Marsala: I like the marsala to become syrupy, not watery, so I add it at the beginning.
+You can also add it after 10-15 minutes but it will not be as thick.
+The better the marsala the better the dish, not only for the flavor but for the consistency of the sauce; pretty much like the difference between a good soy sauce and a watery one.

-- Bread - it's necessary to sop the juices and eat the garlic.
-Cracker just won't do it.
-Crusty bread such as baguette is the best.
+- Bread: it's necessary to sop up the juices and eat the garlic.
+Crackers can be used, but crusty bread, such as baguettes, is the best.

-- Make it in advance - you can make it a day or two before.
+- Make it ahead: you can make it a day or two before you serve it.
+Keep it refrigerated, well covered.
 Simply reheat it in a medium oven before serving it.

-- Mint - it is added fresh at the end, just before serving.
-You can omit it, of course, but it adds a nice touch and it gives the dish kind of a sophisticated air.
+- Mint: it is added fresh at the end, just before serving.
+You can omit it, of course, but it adds a different, fresh touch and gives the dish a sophisticated air.

 Related recipes you might like: